doowmot/mortgage-snapshot/README.md

-# Mortgage Snapshot

-A comprehensive mortgage calculator built with JavaScript and React.

 As a mortgage advisor, I witnessed how first-time buyers often struggle to understand how their monthly payments are allocated between interest and capital over the life of their mortgage.
-Existing tools didn't provide clear visualisations of this breakdown, making it difficult to explain during consultations.
+I found existing tools didn't provide clear visualisations of this breakdown, making it difficult to explain during consultations.
+So I've created it myself.

 ### Tech Stack

 - **Frontend**: React, JavaScript, Tailwind CSS
-- **Visualization**: Chart.js
+- **Charts**: Chart.js
 - **Testing**: Jest
 - **Build**: Vite